Chelsea's transfer window gamble summed up in tense Leicester draw | Goal.com

 It was a flawed display at the King Power Stadium with two good set-pieces - and two brilliant headers from Antonio Rudiger - just getting them over the line in a game they needed not to lose.

-Frank Lampard made several big changes to his side but the most notable one was dropping the out-of-form record signing Kepa Arrizabalaga for back up goalkeeper Willy Caballero.
+Frank Lampard made several big changes to his side, most notably dropping the out-of-form record signing Kepa Arrizabalaga for back-up goalkeeper Willy Caballero.

-Caballero would make a huge error for the second Leicester goal coming out to stop Ricardo Pereira only to get caught out of position when the Portugal right back crossed for Ben Chilwell to make it 2-1.
+Caballero would make a huge error for the second Leicester goal coming out to stop Ricardo Pereira only to get caught out of position when the Portuguese right-back crossed for Ben Chilwell to make it 2-1.

 Although playing through the pain barrier for his manager, Tammy Abraham misfired all game and Rudiger took responsibility to save Chelsea with his incredible 71st-minute header.

-Chelsea will be happy to get out of the Midlands with a point though as their opponents squandered two massive chances with Jonny Evans and Harvey Barnes missing sitters late on.
+Chelsea will, however, be happy to get out of the Midlands with a point as their opponents squandered two massive chances with Jonny Evans and Harvey Barnes missing sitters late on.

-Lampard got out of jail with his selections which might have been under the microscope after Abraham and Caballero struggled.
+Lampard got out of jail with his selections, which might have been more under the microscope after Abraham and Caballero struggled.
 However, there was also the case that the Blues dominated the first half on a difficult away day.

 It was a calculated gamble for the club to not give Lampard a striker in January to boost his chances of finishing in the Champions League places.